coldinfire/SmallFire/content/posts/ABAP_JSON_Methods.md

             EV_IS_FILLED = ABAP_TRUE.
           ELSE.
             ASSIGN COMPONENT LV_TOKEN OF STRUCTURE CA_DATA TO <LA_ANY>.
             IF SY-SUBRC NE 0.
-"Field not found?
+"Field not found?"
-              ASSIGN LV_DUMMY TO <LA_ANY>.     "ignore the value!
+              ASSIGN LV_DUMMY TO <LA_ANY>.     "ignore the value!"
             ENDIF.
           ENDIF.
         ENDIF.
         CLEAR LV_TOKEN.
-      WHEN ','.   "next value -- same level
+      WHEN ','.   "next value -- same level"
         IF LV_TOKEN IS NOT INITIAL.
           CONVERT_TOKEN(
             EXPORTING